-Indulge in a bowl of healthy stuffed pepper soup prepared with savory ground beef, crisp bell peppers, and tender rice simmered in a rich tomato-based broth.
+Indulge in a bowl of this nutritious stuffed pepper soup prepared with savory ground beef, crisp bell peppers, and tender rice simmered in a rich tomato-based broth.

-Who’s ready to cozy up with a DELISH bowl of wholesome goodness?
-Stuffed pepper soup captures all the things we love about hearty and healthy stuffed peppers in a warm, satisfying soup recipe.
-I love one-pot dinners and this recipe is easy to make and packed with nutrients.
+Who’s ready to cozy up with a delicious bowl of wholesome goodness?
+Stuffed Pepper Soup captures all the things we love about hearty stuffed peppers in a warm, satisfying soup.
+I love one-pot dinners, and this recipe is easy to make and packed with nutrients.
 It’s full of savory ground beef and rice, with plenty of peppers and veggies, all simmered together in a tomato-based broth.
-Talk about a soul-nourishing combo!

 - Comforting.
 This recipe has all the familiar flavors of stuffed peppers wrapped up in a sippable, slurpable homemade soup.
 It’s serious comfort food on chilly fall evenings.

-- Healthy.
+- Good-For-You.
 This soup is easy to make and packed to the brim with nutritious veggies, lean ground beef, and rice.
 The flavors are rich and satisfying.